-As with the other DHS's infrastructure grant programs, the largest portion of the port grant dollars will again be awarded to the highest risk facilities and for projects that offer the maximum return on investment for risk reduction.
+As with other DHS infrastructure grant programs, port security grant award amounts are proportioned by the consideration of risk factors and return on investment.
+Awards will be made to the highest risk facilities and for projects offering the maximum return on investment for risk reduction systemically.

-All applicants are required to read and conform to all requirements of the grant guidance documents and must have read and accepted the Program Guidance as binding.
+All applicants are required to read and conform to all requirements of the grant guidance documents.
+Applicants also must read and accept the Program Guidance as binding.